SmithsonianWorkshops/HydraResources/Regular_Expressions_Command_Line.md

-# Using regular experssions on the command line
+# Using regular expressions on the command line

 ## Outline of course: